-This is a question we often hear, particularly from students and junior researchers who don’t have access to sometimes expensive commercial software for fitting structural equation models.
-It is possible to estimate a wide array of SEMs, ranging from simple path models to fully latent SEMs to growth curve models and beyond, using the lavaan package within R. For those who may be interested, we have developed detailed demonstrations of how to estimate a broad class of SEMs using lavaan and these are now freely available for download.
+This is a question we often hear, particularly from students and junior researchers who don’t have access to expensive commercial software for fitting structural equation models.
+It is possible to estimate a wide array of SEMs, ranging from simple path models to fully latent SEMs to growth curve models and beyond, using the lavaan package within R. For those who may be interested, we have developed detailed demonstrations of how to estimate a broad class of SEMs using lavaan, making these free for download.

 Briefly, R is a software program for statistical analysis and graphics that is freely available to users worldwide.
 R has many built-in functions and abilities that provide a powerful platform for data management, statistical modeling, and graphical analysis.
 A key strength of R is that user-provided “packages” can also be downloaded that conduct a mind-boggling number of different computational tasks and statistical models.
 Indeed, there are literally thousands of packages freely available to all R users.
 One package that is particularly salient when thinking about SEMs is called lavaan.
 Developed by Yves Rosseel at Ghent University (Rosseel, 2012), lavaan (short for latent variable analysis) is a freely available R package that allows for the estimation of a broad class of SEMs with results comparable to those obtained from commercial software.